aanari/ali.anari.io/content/posts/hosts.md

 There are many ways to [track time usage](https://support.apple.com/guide/iphone/view-your-screen-time-summary-iph24dcd4fb8/ios), [schedule breaks](https://pomofocus.io/), and otherwise stay on top of productivity tasks.

-However, I found it too easy to open links leading to other links, and ultimately spend way too much time on news and social media, even when my main priority was researching the solution to some technical problem.
+However, I found it far too easy to open links leading to other links, and ultimately spend way too much time on news and social media, even when my main priority was researching the solution to some technical problem.
 5 minutes quickly became 30 minutes, which could even become 2 hours.

 The chain of distraction was all too familiar: